ovh/utask/pkg/plugins/builtin/http/README.md

     method: POST
     # optional, string as duration
     timeout: "5s"
-    # optional, authentication you can use either basic or bearer auth
+    # optional, authentication you can use basic, digest or bearer auth
     auth:
       basic:
         user: {{.config.basicAuth.user}}
         password: {{.config.basicAuth.password}}
+      digest:
+        user: {{.config.digestAuth.user}}
+        password: {{.config.digestAuth.password}}
       bearer: {{.config.auth.token}}
       mutual_tls:
         # a chain of certificates to identify the caller, first certificate in the chain is considered as the leaf, followed by intermediates